What We’re Dealing With

 Divestments Are Growing

-Norway’s sovereign wealth fund is called The Government Pension Fund Global (GPFG), and its mandate is “saving for future generations in Norway.
-One day the oil will run out, but the return on the fund will continue to benefit the Norwegian population,” (Norges Bank).
-The fund is now valued at over 1 trillion dollars (over 1.3 percent of all globally listed stocks), and recently proposed divesting from fossil fuels as part of its risk mitigation ( November 16, 2017).
-The Norwegian factor is certainly a positive indication of the growing momentum within the divestment movement.
+The fund is now valued at over 1 trillion dollars (over 1.3 percent of all globally listed stocks)!
+It recently proposed divesting from fossil fuels as part of its risk mitigation (November 16, 2017).
+The Norwegian factor is definitely a positive indication of the growing momentum within the divestment movement.